 The Fuel Control Cell can be drained by removing the drain plug at the bottom of the canister.
-Loosen the incoming fuel hose to provide an incoming air source.
+Loosen the incoming fuel hose to provide an air source into the F CC.
 Clamp the incoming fuel line some way to minimize the amount of fuel that may drain.
 Once the canister is drained, coat the threads of the drain plug with a fuel resistant pipe thread sealer, then replace and tighten the plug.
 Reconnect the fuel hose, and tighten the hose clamp.
 It is imperative that the threads be sealed properly to avoid a possible fuel leak.